Tropical Storm Karen forms in Atlantic

 The storm is expected to track northwest before turning north.
 Forecasters said wind shear will keep the storm from strengthening for the next couple of days.

 Tropical Storm Karen is located about 55 miles east-southeast of Grenada and is moving west-northwest at 9 mph.
+The storm’s maximum-sustained winds were at 40 mph.

 Tropical storm warnings have been issued for Trinidad and Tobago, as well as Grenada and its dependencies.